 Six months ago, in the scorching heat of summer, I arrived in New York City with nothing more than a backpack.
 I had just completed a six-month stint in Asheville, NC, where I spent the strangest time of my life reacclimatizing to the United States after three-and-a-half years of travel around Asia Pacific.

-Following 13 months in Asia, the transition into the isolated hippie culture of the South was unnecessarily harsh.
-And as a cocktail bartender, Asheville was not the place to be.
+Following 13 months in Asia, the transition into the isolated culture of the South was unnecessarily harsh.
+And as a world-traveling cocktail bartender, Asheville simply wasn’t the place for me.
 The way I saw it, if I could travel the world, I could handle New York.

 So off I went.

-Within a week of touching down in NYC, I hit the streets with my CV, stopping in at all the best cocktail bars in the city.
-It took a solid month, but I landed a job at one of the city’s most notable speakeasies.
+Within a week of touching down in NYC, I hit the streets with my resume, stopping in at all the best cocktail bars in the city.
+It took a solid month, but I found a bartending job at one of the city’s most notable speakeasies.
 I was beside myself.
 I found my way to New York and I landed on my feet.

 An Interview with Google…Basically